SoffWolf/Soft-Actor-Critic-Pytorch-implementation/README.md

 # Soft-Actor-Critic-Pytorch-implementation
-Let's implement SAC with PyTorch for HalfCheetah and InvertedPendulum environments.
+Let's implement SAC with PyTorch for gym's environments.

-Run the code with: python3 sac.py.
+Run the code with: python3 sac.py --env='...' --max_timesteps=... --batch_size=...

-Change the environment on line 322.
+All arguments have their own default value, so the code still run when the arguments are not specify in the command.